Sage-Bionetworks/portalsDocs/articles/getting_started.md

 Anyone can browse public content in Synapse but in order to download and create content you will need to register for an account:

-<a href="https://www.synapse.org/register" class="btn btn-primary">Register</a>
+<a href="https://www.synapse.org/register" class="btn btn-primary">Register</a>{:target="_blank"}

 As Synapse can store human subject data that has sharing and use restrictions, you will also need to become certified and take a quiz about what kinds of items can be shared in Synapse.
 To start this process:

-<a href="https://www.synapse.org/#!Quiz:Certification" class="btn btn-primary">Become a Certified User</a>
+<a href="https://www.synapse.org/#!Quiz:Certification" class="btn btn-primary">Become a Certified User</a>{:target="_blank"}

-There is more information about [accounts, certification and qualified researchers](/articles/accounts_certified_users_and_qualified_researchers.html)
+Explore our [accounts, certification and qualified researchers](/articles/accounts_certified_users_and_qualified_researchers.html) page to find out more information on the different levels of users.

 ## Project and Data Management on Synapse

 <img style="float: right" src="/assets/images/project_1.png">

 Now that you have your Synapse account you can start adding content.
 All Synapse content is organized according to user-created `Projects`.
-Select a unique name for your Project, such as "My uniquely named project", and create your Project.
-Projects are an organizational unit in which you can collaboratively access and share `Wikis` (narratives), `Files` (a distributed file system to store data, code, and results from your work), and Tables (web-accessible, sharable, and queryable data where columns can have a user-specified structured schema).
-Each project also contains a project specific `Discussion Forum`.
+Select a unique name for your `Project`, such as "My uniquely named project", and create your `Project`. `Projects` are an organizational unit in which you can collaboratively access and share `Wikis` (narratives), `Files` (a distributed file system to store data, code, and results from your work), and `Tables` (web-accessible, sharable, and queryable data where columns can have a user-specified structured schema).
+Each `Project` also contains a project-specific `Discussion Forum`.
-By default, your newly created Project is private; you are the only person who can access it and any content you include in it.
-To invite others to view or edit your Project, click on the Share icon in the upper right hand portion of the screen.
-For more information on Sharing, please see the Content Controls section of this tutorial.
+By default, your newly created `Project` is private; you are the only person who can access it and any content you include in it.
+To invite others to view or edit your `Project`, click on the Share icon in the upper right hand portion of the screen.
+For more information on Sharing, please see the [Content Controls](/articles/access_controls.html) article.

-As an exercise we are going to create an example project to store some cell line analysis.
+As an exercise we are going to create an example `Project` to store some cell line analysis.

-Since Project names must be unique in Synapse, let me suggest a project name for you: **<span id='random_proj_name'>Foo</span>**<br/>
+Since `Project` names must be unique in Synapse, let me suggest a project name for you: **<span id='random_proj_name'>Foo</span>**<br/>

 <script type="text/javascript">
 var chance = window.Chance.Chance();